 EVALUATE YOUR FACILITY.
 One of the areas overlooked for slip and fall prevention is the roof.
 CHECK YOUR ROOFS for overhangs that could dump accumulating snow on pedestrians or drip water onto cold pavement below.
 Safely remove snow or barricade the area to prevent traffic through the danger zone.
 Target map your facility and grounds to help prioritize problem areas.

 PROVIDE GUIDANCE to employees on plans for snow and ice removal, including details on timing and alternate routes while clearing is in progress.

 ADD TRACTION to footwear.
 Ice cleats or other traction enhancers can be added to footwear to improve traction.
 These are especially important for those on your team maintain the walkways.

-MEMIC has provided some resources to help you identify Winter weather risks and controls that can help keep you and your team safe.
-If you are insured by MEMIC, you have access to hundreds more resources from the MEMIC Safety Director—type “winter safety” in the search field.
+Along with these simple steps, MEMIC provides resources to help policyholders identify winter weather risks, along with controls that can help keep you and your team safe.
+Many of these are listed below.
+If you are insured by MEMIC, get access to blogs, fact sheets, advisory posters and many of resources from the MEMIC Safety Director—type “winter safety” in the search field.